port-labs/port-docs/docs/software-catalog/page/tutorial.md

 Pages have 4 regular CRUD permissions:

 - Create, Read, Update and Delete.
-- Currently only Read permission can be modified.
+- Currently only read permission can be modified.

 ## Get page permissions